rowan-mcalpin/TourBoxForLinux/PROJECT_LOG.md

 - Using WireShark to snoop the data being exchanged.
 4 packets are exchanged when a button is pressed (perhaps press event and release event?), 2 packets are exchanged when a dial moves by a single increment.
 - In the process of decoding/determining the "handshake" data exchanged between the computer and the tourbox.
 Perhaps that will result in some responses back from the TourBox if sent from Linux.

-It seems that when the TourBox windows driver starts and establishes contact with the TourBox, it sends two packets to the TourBox.
-Here's the data from those two packets:
+It seems that when the TourBox Console starts and establishes contact with the TourBox, it sends two packets to the TourBox.
+These packets are not sent when the TourBox Console is not open.
+Here's the data from those two packets (this was from a single run, not yet known whether changing settings in the TourBox console changes the packet data):

 **Packet 1**
 ```